Mortgages: Categorising mortgage repayments as transfers (with the interest portion as an expense)

 To view your mortgage repayments as an expense, you can use the Income & Expense report (Reports > Income & Expense) instead of your Budget Summary.

-When on your Income & Expense report, you will want to make sure you toggle Include transfers on so they are included in the report, as well as Select multiple accounts, making sure that your mortgage accounts are not selected:
+When creating your Income & Expense report, ensure that you toggle Include transfers on so that they are included in the report.
+In addition, ensure that your mortgage accounts are not selected:

-The expense side of the transfer budget set on the Mortgage Repayments category will show as an expense in the report and be included in Total Expense.
+The expense side of the transfer budget, categorised under Mortgage Repayments, will then be shown as an expense in the report and included in the Total Expense.

 Tip!

-Doing this will show all your transfers for the accounts selected as an expense on the Income & Expense Statement, but you can hide categories from the report to exclude other transfer categories.
+Doing this will show all your transfers for the selected accounts as expenses on the Income & Expense Statement; however, you can hide categories from the report to exclude other transfer categories.

 Still need help?
 Contact Us Contact Us